Wernfried/mongoDB-oneclick/README.md

 # mongoDB-oneClick
-Create MongoDB with a single click
+Create MongoDB with a single click on a Windows system

 MongoDB documentation provides tutorials to deploy a MongoDB on your machine.
 However, it might be a bit difficult if you start learning MongoDB.